cbusch-pivotal/cf-usage-report/README.md

 ##  Setup
 ### Apptio Auditor User
 Apptio auditor user is necessary for the application (service) to log into the necessary app_usage endpoint, part of Apps Manager.
 From the command line UAA utility, uaac, create the following user.
-The Apptio Auditor user must be created in each PCF foundation to be audited, i.e. SandPaaS, DevPaaS, STLPaaS, KSCPaaS, and BELPaaS.
+The Apptio Auditor user must be created in each PCF foundation to be audited, i.e. SandPaaS, DevPaaS, STLPaaS, KSCPaaS, and EUROPaaS.
 Cloud PaaS’s will need added once they come on line.
 An email should be setup for the user, but is not needed.

 ### Audit user information
 ```
 AUDIT_USER="apptio-pcf-auditor"
 AUDIT_PWD="Appt10intX17"
-AUDIT_EMAIL="apptiopcf@mastercard.com"
+AUDIT_EMAIL="apptiopcf@customer.com"
 ```
 ### UAAC Script
 Set target environment in which to create users.